 In December 2021, the Diocese determined land and buildings related to the St. Peter's Episcopal Church located in East Bloomfield, NY to be impaired due to the property selling for less than the value initially recorded upon the property reverting to the Diocese in October 2021.
 At December 31, 2021, the impaired land and buildings had a gross and net book value of \$115,000.
 The Diocese recognized an impairment loss equal to the variance in sale price versus carrying cost of \$75,000.
-The impairment loss and corresponding impairment reserve are included in the accompanying statement of financial position and statement of activities and changes in net (deficiency) assets.
-A purchase and sale agreement was signed in April 2022; however, the sale is pending as of the report date.
+The impairment loss and corresponding impairment reserve are included in the accompanying 2021 statement of financial position and statement of activities and changes in net (deficiency) assets.
+A purchase and sale agreement was signed in April 2022 and the sale was completed on April 14, 2023.